 Two major ignimbrites, the Guacha ignimbrite and the Tara ignimbrite erupted from Cerro Guacha.
 More recent activity formed a third, smaller ignimbrite.

 The larger caldera has dimensions of 60 by 40 km (37 by 25 mi) with a rim altitude of 5,250 m (17,220 ft).
-Extended volcanic activity has generated two nested calderas, a number of lava domes and lava flows as well as a central resurgent dome.
+Extended volcanic activity has generated two nested calderas, several lava domes and flows, and a resurgent central dome.

 Pastos Grandes is a caldera and crater lake in the Sud Lipez region of Bolivia, geographically a part of the Altiplano.
 The caldera is part of the Altiplano-Puna volcanic complex within the Central Volcanic Zone of the Andes.